asoe72/doc-hrscript/3-flowcontrol-subprogram/7-call-jump/2-param-return.md

 13.742
 ```

 In job no. 1, the dist2d subprogram is called with the **call** statement, and "x, y," which are local variables, are passed.
-In the dist2d subprogram, "ldX", and "ldY" defined with the **param** statement are called "formal parameters", and "x, y" passed to the **call** statement are called "actual parameters."
+In the dist2d subprogram, "dx", and "dy" defined with the **param** statement are called "formal parameters", and "x, y" passed to the **call** statement are called "actual parameters."

 The dist2d program transports resulting values to external destinations through **return** statements.
 Returned values can be obtained by calling a result\(\) function in the called program.